Ruban2205/Machine_learning_fundamentals/README.md

 Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.

+This repository contains Simplified notebook.
+Which has the simplified version of the Data Preprocessing and Data Model files.

 ## Topics 📄

 1) [Exploratory Data Analysis](/Notebooks/01a_Exploratory_Data_Analysis.ipynb)